Need Help? Just Ask.

 An employer has a duty of care to ensure that an employee’s health and safety is looked after.
 This should be the number one priority in all industries.
 It is important that an employer carries out frequent risk assessments to identify and eliminate any potential hazards.
 This will also make them aware of the personal protective equipment that is required by their employees.
 Saying this, it is up to an employee to ensure that they are following regulations and wearing any equipment that is provided to them.
 If it is found that an employee has not followed health and safety procedures which are in place, then they will be found liable for injuries and accidents in the workplace.

-There are certain regulations in place that provide for the health and safety of employees in the workplace*.
+There are certain regulations in place that provide for the health and safety of employees in the workplace.
 The first being the Safety, Health and Welfare at Work Regulations 2007.
-These regulations outline the point that protective equipment should be provided to employees in a hazardous environment.
-They also say that an assessment should be carried out to determine what equipment is needed and for how long it should be work throughout the working day.
+These regulations outline that protective equipment should be provided to employees in a hazardous environment.
+They also say that an assessment should be carried out to determine what equipment is needed and for how long it should be worn throughout the working day.
 It is also important that any equipment provided is maintained and kept in a good condition.
 It should then be replaced as soon as possible when this becomes necessary.

-The European Communities Regulations 1993 are in place to ensure that no PPE is placed on the market unless it complies with the health and safety standards and requirements.
+The European Communities PPE Regulations 1993 are in place to ensure that no PPE is placed on the market unless it complies with the health and safety standards and requirements.
 PPE is deemed to be satisfactory if it has the “CE Mark”.
 It is up to both the employer and employee to ensure that protective equipment, especially footwear, meets the standards in place, so as to reduce the risk of injury if an accident were to happen.

 Common injuries caused by work footwear include:

 If you are not wearing the correct footwear it is likely that injuries will be sustained if an accident does happen.
 If you work in a potentially hazardous environment it is very important that you take the necessary precautions to ensure that your own health and safety is a priority.